Remix Authentication

 There’s a lot more to love about Remix, but these clear, straightforward abstractions were the first thing that drew me to it.
 If you are looking for a deeper dive on Remix itself, check out their tutorial.

-Adding authentication to Remix
+Adding auth to Remix

 Building on those same principles, since the loader and action happen on the server, we can do simple authentication/authorization checks.
 The @propelauth/remix library provides both getUserOrRedirect (which gets the current user if they are logged in, or redirects them to the login page if not) and getUser (which gets the current user or undefined if they aren’t logged in).